 Do you run your site on WordPress?
 When a new update is available, do you click the convenient update button in your dashboard?
-If so, this will help you understand why that’s about as smart as playing with fire.
-If your business depends on your website, you’re putting your business at risk.
-Instead, you should consider setting up a WordPress staging environment (And of course, always have backups).
+If so, this will help you understand why that's about as smart as playing with fire.
+If your business depends on your website, you're putting your business at risk.
+Instead, it would be best if you considered setting up a WordPress staging environment (And, of course, always have backups).

 If something breaks when you make a change, it won't affect your real site.
 It'll still be the same as it was before.
 This way, you don't risk your site unexpectedly going down and not being available for customers.
 And you don't have to put up an annoying "site down for maintenance" for would-be visitors.
 Being down or even having "maintenance" on the front end can make your business look bad and unreliable.
 If your site goes down often or for prolonged periods of time, it can even affect how your site ranks in Google and other search engines.

 Essentially, you want to use a staging environment because:

 There's not a one-size-fits-all method of setting up a staging environment.
 It mostly boils down to how much technical know-how you have, how much you want to spend and how much time you have.
 So we'll look at several different ways you can do it that are ideal for different situations.